 Over-watering can lead to consistent damp conditions at the soil surface.
 This is the perfect breeding ground for fungus to breed and spread.
 As mentioned earlier in this article, the fungus can attack your grass and turn brown.

 As we can see, over-watering can turn a green lawn into a browner one.
-For tips on how to make sure that you don’t over-water your grass, feel free to read our helpful guide.
+For tips on how to make sure that you don’t over-water your grass.

 Mowing your lawn is an essential part of lawn care however failing to look after your lawnmower can cause parts of your grass to turn brown.